-At Web And Design Agency, we often get the question, “why do I need to pay for the image?
+At Mallorca Graphics, we often get the question, “why do I need to pay for the image?
 There are lots of free ones on Google.”
 But there are many reasons why you should buy stock photos.

-What is the difference between Image from Google and Stock Photos?
+What is the difference between Images from Google and Stock Photos?

 The first and most important is copyright.
 To use an image on your poster, magazine, or website, you need to have the right to do so.
 Copyright is a very shady word, as there are so many things that can be different from copyrights to copyright on different images.